-The collected wastewater is treated at the WAC’s wastewater treatment plant.
+The collected wastewater is collected in the West Bay Beach Sewerage System and treated at the WAC’s wastewater treatment plant.

 Residents located outside of the West Bay Road sewerage system area have their wastewater treated in an on-site wastewater treatment system, typically located on the same property as where the residence is located.
 On-site systems are septic tanks or aerobic treatment plants, both of which discharge the treated effluent into an effluent disposal well.
 Septic tanks are typically used at older and smaller developments.

 Both treatment systems require maintenance.
 Accumulated solids reduce treatment capacity over time and require periodic removal (pump-out) by licensed septic tank cleaners.
 The required frequency of pump-out ranges from one to five years, depending on the size of the tank and usage.
 In addition to periodic pump-out, aerobic treatment systems require routine maintenance of mechanical equipment e.g. motors, blowers and pumps.